Catholic Beliefs: There’s Finally Hope for Realizing My Dream of the Kingdom of Heaven

-One day in 2017, I opened up Facebook to see what was new that day and was scrolling through just like always when I saw that a sister named Betty had made this post: “Though many people believe in God, few understand what faith in God means, and what they must do to be after God’s heart. … ‘Belief in God’ means believing that there is a God; this is the simplest concept of faith in God.
+One day in 2017, I opened up Facebook to see what was new that day and was scrolling through just like always when I saw that a sister named Betty had made this post: “Though many people believe in God, few understand what faith in God means, and what they must do to conform to God’s will. … ‘Belief in God’ means believing that there is a God; this is the simplest concept as regards believing in God.
 What’s more, believing that there is a God is not the same as truly believing in God; rather, it is a kind of simple faith with strong religious overtones.
-True faith in God means experiencing the words and work of God based on a belief that God holds sovereignty over all things.
-So you shall be freed of your corrupt disposition, shall fulfill the desire of God, and shall come to know God.
-Only through such a journey can you be said to believe in God.
-Yet people often see belief in God as something very simple and frivolous.
-The belief of such people is meaningless and shall never gain the approval of God, because they tread the wrong path.
-Today, there are still those who believe in God in letters, in hollow doctrines.
-They are unaware that their belief in God has no substance, and that they are unable to gain the approval of God, and they still pray for peace and sufficient grace from God.
-We should stop and ask ourselves: Could believing in God really be the easiest thing on earth?
-Does believing in God mean nothing more than receiving much grace from God?
-Can people who believe in God but do not know Him, and believe in God yet oppose Him, really fulfill the desire of God?”
+True faith in God means the following: On the basis of the belief that God holds sovereignty over all things, one experiences His words and His work, purges one’s corrupt disposition, satisfies the will of God, and comes to know God.
+Only a journey of this kind may be called ‘faith in God.’
+Yet people often see belief in God as a simple and frivolous matter.
+People who believe in God in this way have lost what it means to believe in God, and though they may continue to believe until the very end, they shall never gain God’s approval, because they tread upon the wrong path.
+There are still those today who believe in God according to letters and in hollow doctrine.
+They do not know that they lack the essence of belief in God, and they cannot receive God’s approval.
+Still they pray to God for blessings of safety and sufficient grace.
+Let us stop, quiet our hearts, and ask ourselves: Can it be that believing in God really is the easiest thing on earth?
+Can it be that believing in God means nothing more than receiving much grace from God?
+Are people who believe in God without knowing Him or who believe in God and yet oppose Him really able to satisfy the will of God?”
 (Preface to The Word Appears in the Flesh).
 These words were really new and different and immediately took hold of my heart.
 I’d never heard anything like them before, and particularly the last few sentences were things I had never considered before.
 I thought, “These words are wonderful!
 Who said them?
 They reveal the significance of faith and our goals in believing in God in such a short passage!”
 I pondered these words, and for the first time quieted my heart and considered my own faith.
 I thought of how over these years of being a Catholic, even though I frequently participated in all sorts of activities and rituals organized by the church, proactively worked for the church, did good deeds in the community, had suffered a bit and paid a bit of a price, I really had been doing all of that so that I and my family would be blessed and protected by God.
 Even more, it was so that I could get into the kingdom of heaven in the future.
 I had always thought that seeking that way was correct and that that kind of faith was acceptable to God and would gain His blessings and approval.
 But after reading this passage, I started to have a faint sense that the significance of believing in God is very profound, and working hard, giving things up, and expending myself just in return for the blessings of the kingdom of heaven wasn’t truly loving God.
 How could that kind of faith gain God’s approval?
 This was like a wake-up call for my heart — I couldn’t help but develop doubts regarding my own dream of the kingdom of heaven.
 But then I thought back to the 20-odd years I had been a believer.
 I had persisted in working for the church; could all my hardship and the price I’d paid really all be in vain?

 The more I mulled over what Sister Betty had posted, the more I hoped that she would put more words like this up to resolve the misgivings in my heart.
 I decided to send her a chat request and establish a friendly relationship.
 She responded very quickly and introduced me to Sister Lily as well, saying we could have online gatherings.
 I agreed very happily.